 New in GLD 2010 is the ability to export a loopfield design to AutoCAD.
+This is an optional upgrade for Professional/Standard Edition users.

 To export to AutoCAD, the designer must be using an external grid file.
 If the designer is designing a non-rectangular loopfield then all the user has to do is the following: